Blog

 I’m So Into Shiso

 Shiso (perilla frutescens) is one of my favorite annual herbs.
 It’s much more commonly seen and used in Asia than it is in the US, and for the longest time I had been hunting for the green variety called ohba(大葉) in Japanese.
-I finally found it two
+I finally found it two years ago and have been cultivating them ever since!

 In Lieu Of Beehive